d4rkb4sh8/dotfiles_debian/README.md

 Stow, a package manager for managing binary directories, is used to manage the installation of the dot files.
 The `stow.conf` file contains configuration options for Stow.

-Here's an example README.md file that can be generated based on this information:

-**d4rkb4sh8/dotfiles**

 A collection of dot files used to manage the Linux environment.

 ## **Directory Structure**